mozilla/experimenter-docs/docs/desktop-rollouts.md

 ## Caveats & Prerequisites

 - Because this feature is in the early stages of testing, it is only available to Experiment Reviewers and the UJET team
-- This feature is currently Desktop-only in
+- This feature is currently Desktop-only
 - You must have access to the `nimbus-desktop-defaults` remote settings collection to test/deploy changes

 ## Step 1 - Register your feature in Firefox